 #18 See a live performance at the National Theatre

 The National Theatre of Bucharest is a public cultural institution.
 Head here for a whole array of cultural activities; interesting things on offer include theatre performances, conferences and talks.
 A theatre has stood here for over 150 years, though the original was badly bombed during WWII.
 Each month, the National Theatre welcomes up to 20,000 guests.

 #19 Wander the Old Town /Centru Vechi

 Bucharest’s Old Town is actually the ‘newest’ Old Town in the world, coming in at just under a decade old!
 The Old Town part of the city was actually constructed in the early 2000s in a bid to attract more tourists to the capital.

 And it seems to have worked because today, the bright lights of the old town are a draw for international visitors the world over.
 Head here to find some of the best nightlife and bars in the city.

 Of all the food things to do in Bucharest, sampling a covrigi is a must!
 This pretzel like national delicacy and can be purchased from pastry shops throughout the city.
 Head into a store to try the giant pastry piping hot!

 If you’re a meat eater (and much of Romanian food is based around meat), then you’ll also have the opportunity to puchase a pastry filled with sausage in the pastry stores (my meat eating friends tell me they’re good).

+It must be said that one of the best things to do in Romania is to visit some of the country’s amazing castles.
 Though I highly recommend booking (at least) a few days to see Transylvania, it’s possible to see Bran Castle (AKA Dracula’s Castle) as a day trip from Bucharest.
 To get the best possible photos of the castle, head there mid-week, earlier in the day!
-If you have a little longer time to explore Transylvania, be sure to base yourself in the ever-so-pretty city of Brasov.

 Enjoyed this post?
 Pin best things to do in Bucharest now, read it again later: